rails/rails/guides/source/form_helpers.md

 </form>
 ```

-Some important things to note when using `form_with` with a model object:
+Some important things to notice when using `form_with` with a model object:

 * The form `action` is automatically filled with an appropriate value, `action="/books"`.
 If you were updating a book, it would be `action="/books/42"`.
 * The form field names are scoped with `book[...]`.
 This means that `params[:book]` will be a hash containing all these field's values.
 You can read more about the significance of input names in chapter [Form Input Naming Conventions and Params Hash](#form-input-naming-conventions-and-params-hash) of this guide.